Phase Two: Music Studio Equipment for Recording vocals and live instruments

 The downsides, though, are significant.
 As we all know, computers are not the most reliable pieces of equipment in the world.
 No, you're saying, mine NEVER crashes!
 Well, for you, the one person on earth who can say that, skip to the next paragraph!
 The rest of us don't enjoy losing lots of time and hard work when the computer freezes, as becomes more likely the more you demand CPU power for multiple tracks and adding things such as reverb and echo.

 Further, mixing down on a computer with a mouse is not very convenient or effective.
 It can be done, and for simple 4 to 8 track projects, you'll do fine.
+You can purchase hardware control surfaces, which are basically mixers which run your software with faders.

 Back to top

-2. Get your Microphone.
+Microphone2.
+Get your Microphone.

 Ingredients: Well, yes.
-Microphones.
 Good ones.

 Steps: Recognize that your standard windows microphone is not up to snuff.
 You will need a mic that will accurately record your music.
 Microphones are the most important feature, because their quality widely varies, and they are what you hear.
 The most famous and best budget microphone ever is the Shure SM58 Mic.
 I recall being in a studio and just for the heck of it switching from a thousand dollar Neumann to the Shure for a take, and choosing the Shure track.
 In your home recording studio, equipment like that can do all you need.